demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 > parseRecord<Config> ();;
 [<Struct>]
 val it : EnvVarParseResult<Config> =
-  Error (NotSupported "record type support just started")
+  Error (NotSupported "record type support is just started")
 ```

 ### Environment Variable Names of Record fields

-Great, now we are able to get the recognize the record types.
+Great, now we are able to recognise the record types.
 The next step is getting all the field names of the provided record type.

 We can get that using the `Fields` field of the `ShapeFSharpRecord<'T>` type.